GSA/digitalgov.gov/content/posts/2016-05-31-our-cx-recipe-for-success-complete-with-ingredient-list-and-substitutions.md

 >   * Do you measure customer satisfaction of your product, service or program?
 If so, what do you do with that information?
 >   * Do you build that back into improvements in your products, services and/or programs?
 >
 > These are all important questions as we build a customer-centric culture.
 These issues are critical when making business decisions.
 We must also acknowledge that while these principles are important, not all decisions can/will be made to satisfy our customer all the time.
 Particularly in the government with budget constraints, we can’t always provide the type of experience, or make every process or technology change that could result in more satisfied customers.
-Managing customer expectations and communicating clearly helps eliminate frustration on their part.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-450-Butter-and-Oil-Multiart-iStock-Thinkstock-164111582.jpg" alt="Butter and oil" %}
+Managing customer expectations and communicating clearly helps eliminate frustration on their part. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-450-Butter-and-Oil-Multiart-iStock-Thinkstock-164111582.jpg" alt="Butter and oil" %}

 So, did it taste good?
 Does the substitution make sense?
 I think that recipe will turn out great with my substitution!
 Let&#8217;s see if it works in another of Martha&#8217;s &#8216;recipes&#8217;, this time from [15 Government Customer Service Trends for 2015](https://www.WHATEVER/2015/01/12/15-government-customer-service-trends-for-2015/).